MonarchSolutions/DNEmulator/README.md

   var emulator = new CILEmulator(module.FindNormal("DNEmulator.Tests.Program").FindMethod("ToEmulate"), new Value[] { new ObjectValue("abc"), new ObjectValue(new int[5]) });
 ```

 By using the instantiations given above, the emulator will not support dynamic opcodes.
-To support dynamic opcodes we need to declare a new dynamic context and pass it as parameter to "CILEmulator":
+To support dynamic opcodes we need to create a new dynamic context and pass it as parameter to "CILEmulator":
 ```C#
   var dynamicContext = new DynamicContext(assembly);
   var emulator = new CILEmulator(..., dynamicContext);